-This course exposes students to behavioral science theories and applications in management.
-Organizational behavior is an interdisciplinary field drawing from numerous disciplines including psychology, sociology, economics, organization theoryand many others.
+Credit Hours: 2+0 This course exposes students to behavioral science theories and applications in management.
+Organizational behavior is an interdisciplinary field drawing from numerous disciplines including psychology, sociology, economics, organization theory and many others.
 Organization behavior helps the student to learn the value-added of "soft" management interventions.
-Understand and articulate how culture, society, and diversity shape the role of the individual within society and human relations across cultures.
+Understand and articulate how culture, society, and diversity shape the role of the individual within society and human relations across fundamental component of the Innovation & Entrepreneurship.